 The government introduced several updates to SDLT in April 2025, aimed at reshaping affordability and boosting tax revenues from investment properties.

-These updates apply to buyers across England and Northern Ireland and may impact both your purchase budget and overall strategy.
-Here’s a quick breakdown of what’s changed:
+These updates affect buyers across England and Northern Ireland, and they may have a direct impact on your budget, strategy, and overall property goals.

 These updates could directly affect how much you need to budget for your next property and may influence your decision on when and where to buy or invest.